liamitus/civenro/README.md

 ## **Features**

-- **Senate Bills Feed:** Browse a continuously updated feed of current Senate bills with summaries and statuses.
+- **Government Bills Feed:** Browse a continuously updated feed of current bills with summaries and statuses.
 - **User Voting:** Cast your vote on each bill—For, Against, or Abstain—and see aggregate user opinions.
 - **Discussion Forums:** Engage in conversations with other users through threaded comments and discussions.
 - **Senator Vote Tracking:** View detailed voting records of your senators on each bill, promoting accountability.